kyleblee/kyleblee.github.io/_posts/2018-03-05-dc_date_night_react_redux_final_project.markdown

 export default connect(mapStateToProps, mapDispatchToProps)(BrowseDates);
 ```

-Right now it is just this one date, since this is the development site; but, ideally there would be a lot more options here and one of the features I plan on implementing soon is pagination, to make the number of dates on each page less overwhelming by capping it at 15 or so.
+Right now it is just this one date (seen in the screenshot above), since this is the development site; but, ideally, there would be a lot more options available.
+One of the features I plan on implementing when there are more options is pagination, to make the number of dates on each page less overwhelming by capping it at 15 or so.

-If no curated dates are available for a specific neighborhood, a message appears telling the user so and suggests trying to generate a custom date for that neighborhood, instead.
-This is done by placing the message in the `errors` key of `BrowseDate`’s component state, and passing that value from the state into the `Errors` component via the `errors` prop.
-This `Errors` component is used for this exact purpose throughout the app, and conditionally displays errors only when they are present in the containing components state.
+If no curated dates are available for a particular neighborhood, a message appears telling the user so and suggesting that they try to generate a custom date for that neighborhood, instead.
+This is done by placing the informational message in the `errors` key of `BrowseDate`’s component state, and then passing that value from the state into the `Errors` component via the `errors` prop.
+This `Errors` component is used to conditionally surface error messages throughout the application when these messages are present in the containing components state.

 <br>